Paperspace/Docs/projects/hyperparameters.md

 ## Initiating
 ### For a GradientCI (GitHub-integrated) project
+See GradientCI docs for information on how experiments will be triggered from code pushed to your GitHub repository.

-* In your `main.py` file, specify the domain of parameters over which Hyperopt should search.
+In your `main.py` file, specify the domain of parameters over which Hyperopt should search.
 ```
 from paperspace-sdk import hyper_tune
 from  .model import train_model